-In this course we will study the main issues in cyber security.
-We will discover the main principles of security, investigate trade-offs that security entails, and discuss some of the most important topics in secure cyber space.
+In this course, we will study the main issues surrounding cyber security.
+We will study the core principles of cyber security, debate the trade-off implications of different methodologies, and discuss critical topics that are relevant to our current understanding of cyber security.

-Students are familiar with the main concepts and principles of cyber security.
+Students will develop an awareness of the main concepts and principles of cyber security.

-Students can identify technical security requirements for different types of systems and understand the trade-offs that arise due to these requirements.
+Students will identify technical security requirements for different types of systems and understand the trade-offs that arise due to these requirements.

 Mode of instruction

-There will be written examination with short questions and 3 assignments.
+There will be a written examination with close and short questions.
+There will also be 2 assignments.

-The final mark will be the weighted average of the exam and the assignments: 50% exam + 50% average assignments.
-Both components need to be at least 5.0 and the final grade should be at least 5.5 to pass the course.
+The final grade for the course will be the weight average of 60% examination and 40% assignments.
+Both components need to be at least 5.0, and the final grade should be at least 5.5 to pass the course.

 The teacher will inform the students how the inspection of and follow-up discussion of the exams will take place.